Exercises – Long Day#

 Hint

-You can find the definition of multiplicity of a root in Definition 4.6.1 in the textbook.
+You can find the definition of multiplicity of roots in Definition 5.6.1 in the textbook.

 Hint